A hybrid's new sound system

 Making choices for better sound

-With some assistance from Crutchfield, Teri went with the Alpine CDE-W265BT CD receiver, which offers Bluetooth and deep sound-sculpting tools, enabling her to zero in on just the right sound for her Toyota.
+With some assistance from Crutchfield, Teri went with a double-DIN height Alpine CD receiver (you'll find our current CD receivers here), which offered Bluetooth and deep sound-sculpting tools, enabling her to zero in on just the right sound for her Toyota.

 For the speaker upgrade, factory fit played a part in her choices.
-Since her Toyota had dash tweeters, Teri chose a set of great-sounding and efficient Alpine SPS-610C 6-1/2" component speakers.
+Since her Toyota had dash tweeters, Teri chose a set of great-sounding and efficient Alpine 6-1/2" component speakers (find our component speakers here).
 She could install the woofers in the factory front door locations, while working the Alpine tweeters into the dash.
 Unfortunately, a matching Alpine speaker wouldn't fit within the limitations of the rear door locations.
 So, we recommended that Teri go with a set of Sound Ordnance P-67B 6-3/4" speakers, which would work nicely with the Alpine radio's power to complete her upgrade.

 Alpine SPS-610C Type S component speakers

 Time to install the new gear

 With the gear selected, it was time to get going on the installation.
 This was Teri's first car audio installation, so she was understandably apprehensive.
 But with the help of vehicle-specific Crutchfield MasterSheet™ instructions and our knowledgeable Tech Support group, we assured her that she could do this job.